More Key Topics

 Oils are fats that are liquid at room temperature, like vegetable oils used in cooking.
 They come from many different plants and from fish.
 Oils are not a food group, but they provide you with important nutrients such as unsaturated fats and vitamin E. Choosing unsaturated fat in place of saturated fat can reduce your risk of heart disease and improve “good” (HDL) cholesterol levels.

-A number of foods are natural sources of oils, like nuts, olives, some fish, and avocados.
-Most oils are high in monounsaturated or polyunsaturated fats, and low in saturated fats.
-Foods that are mainly made of oil include mayonnaise, certain salad dressings, and soft (tub or squeeze) margarine.
+Many foods supply oils, like nuts, olives, some fish, and avocados.
+Most oils are high in monounsaturated fats or polyunsaturated fats, which are healthy fats, and low in saturated fats.
+Foods that are mainly made of oil include mayonnaise, certain salad dressings, and soft margarine that comes in a tub or can be squeezed from a bottle.

-The fat in some tropical plants, including coconut oil, palm oil, and palm kernel oil, are not included in the oils category because they are higher in saturated fats than other oils.
-For nutritional purposes they should be considered to be solid fats (see Limit Saturated Fat below).
+The fat from some tropical plants like coconut oil, palm oil, and palm kernel oil are not included in the oils category because they are higher in saturated fats than other oils.
+They can be thought of as solid fats.
 Solid fats are fats that are solid at room temperature, like butter, lard and shortening.
-Solid fats come from many animal foods and can be made from vegetable oils through a process called hydrogenation.
+Solid fats come from many animal foods and can be made from vegetable oils.

 |Corn oil||Sesame oil*|